Project FAQs

 Following review and liaison with the design consultant, the impacts of land acquisition on the project have been minimised as much as possible.

-The total estimated cost of the project exceeds $40 million.
-Council has secured a significant portion of this funding from the NSW State Government, totaling $20.8 million.
+Council has secured a significant portion of this funding from the NSW State Government, totaling $40.8 million.

 • $16.6 million has been allocated from the NSW State Government's Accelerated Infrastructure Fund.